 Banns are called on a series of three Sundays, usually consecutively, in the three months before the wedding.
 At St Paul's we normally publish banns as part of the notices at the 10.30am service.
 On these occasions those present are asked if there is any reason why the couple should not be married.
-You are welcome to come to hear your banns being read at any of the services and it’s great to welcome you to St Paul’s but it isn’t compulsory.
-If one of the couple live in the parish of another Church of England Church banns also need to be called there.
-In this case, a banns certificate from that church will need to be forwarded to St. Paul’s after the third calling.
-Dates for the publishing of banns at St. Paul’s are arranged with the Church Office.
+You are welcome to come to hear your banns being read at any of the services and it’s great to welcome you to St Paul’s, but it isn’t compulsory.
+If one of the couple lives in the parish of another Church of England church, banns also need to be called there.
+In this case, a banns certificate from that church will need to be forwarded to St Paul’s after the third calling.
+Dates for the publishing of banns at St Paul’s are arranged with the Church Office.

 Please call the church office to organise the dates for your banns before completing the form.